Antynea/grub-btrfs/README.md

 This is a version 4.xx of grub-btrfs
 ##### BTC donation address: `1Lbvz244WA8xbpHek9W2Y12cakM6rDe5Rt`
 ##
-### Description
+### Description :
 Improves Grub by adding "btrfs snapshots" to the Grub menu.

-You can start your system on a "snapshot" from the Grub menu.
+You can boot your system on a "snapshot" from the Grub menu.
 Supports manual snapshots, snapper, timeshift ...

 ##### Warning: booting on read-only snapshots can be tricky